"Words from the

 Dept office they meet the PhD student (a male in his 20s) who would be

-accompanying them to the tribal village.
 They visit a computer company where company

 officials loan to them a special experimental tablet computer for them to use